microsoft/ADBench/docs/dotnet/Modules.md

 Modules on the dotnet platform are .NET Core assemblies that export one or more implementations of different instantiations of the generic `ITest<TInput, TOutput>` interface.
 The interface is defined in the `DotnetRunner` assembly, and the exporting is done using MEF.

 ## Adding new modules
 1. Create a new .NET Core class library project `/src/dotnet/modules/YourModule/YourModule.XXproj`.
 The extension of the project file name depends on the chosen language.
 Any language that can be compiled into a .NET Core class library can be used.
+This file structure is expected by the [global runner](../GlobalRunner.md).
 1. In your project add a reference to `DotnetRunner`:
     ```xml
     <ItemGroup>